 (If you have a MCOM or relevant master’s degree that is NOT corresponding then you are most likely eligible for the CPA exam.
 You can proceed to read this post on how to start the application process)

 A Post Dedicated to Indian BCOM CPA Candidates

 Being an Indian Chartered Accountant is a great accomplishment and I like to commend you on that, but getting pass the US-centric CPA exam requirements can be frustrating and let me help you go over the steps one by one.

-To get the CPA license, all candidates need to fulfill the “3E”, that is, Education, Exam and Experience.
+All CPA candidates are expected to fulfill the “3E” requirements: Education, Exam and Experience.

-- Pass the 4 parts of the CPA exam within 18 months
+- Pass the CPA exam.
+There are 4 parts to be completed within 18 months

 1A.
 The 4-Year Bachelor Degree Rule